kolzchut/mediawiki-extensions-Promoter/README.md

 - A non-existant campaign fallbacks to a default campaign ($wgPromoterFallbackCampaign)
 - A disabled (inactive) campaign is the same as a non-existant one
 - An empty campaign prevents falling back to default
-- The fallback campaign cannot be disabled.
-The flag will have no effect.

 ## Misc
 - If you would like to use non-ansi names for ads, you must enable MediaWiki's $wgExperimentalHtmlIds (set it to 'true');